 The most important consideration is the needs of users

 If you are introducing a new cloud service, it is essential that your teachers learn how to make the best use of it.
-Tools which are part of the environment will only enhance learning if they are used in participatory, engaging, co-creative, and collaborative ways.
+Tools that are part of the environment will only enhance learning if they are used in participatory, engaging, co-creative, and collaborative ways.
 Teachers need time to design learning programmes that are intuitive and based on the needs of the students and their learning.

 All staff and students need to feel comfortable and confident using the tools.
 Provide time for learning and practising.